sharktacos/VFX-software-prefs/docs/Maya.md

 # Maya Turntable Setup

 Maya files for look development turntable setup.
 Includes a .json file that can be used to import the following LPEs that create custom AOVs combining two or more builtin AOVs.
+The following LPEs are included:

 | *LPE name* | *LPE code* | *Builtin AOVs*
 |----|----|----